DigiBP/Team-Golf/README.md

 <img src="https://github.com/DigiBP/Team-Golf/blob/d03bd487c30d068f699328e01a5ff8cd84d488c3/Integromat_GFormsLoad.PNG" width="50%" height="50%">

 ### Choose consultation channel
-Based on the answers there is an automated decision decising the consultation channel.
-If no red flag sympotoms get detected, an automated medication delivery is possible (upper path).
-If consultation, a doctor visit or further annamese is needed because of certain sympotoms (acc. to the [photo](https://user-images.githubusercontent.com/68386983/144747725-eb9af31f-c111-4efb-ba93-af1e028c0937.png) in the appendix).
+Based on the answers there is an automated decision (DMN; Hit Policy: Any) deciding the consultation channel.
+If the customer is over 18 years old, he has no red flag sympotoms and does not take regularly other medications, an automated medication delivery is possible (upper path/happy path).
+Otherwise the customer gets printed out a ticket for a counter consultation with a pharmacist because due to his handed in data, a detailled, professional anamnesis interview is needed (acc. to the [photo](https://user-images.githubusercontent.com/68386983/144747725-eb9af31f-c111-4efb-ba93-af1e028c0937.png) in the appendix).

 ### Automated consultation channel
-Based on the set preferences by the user, he receives a personalized suggestion for treatment like at counter with all medications needed to treat his/her cold.
+Based on the indicated symptoms and the set preferences by the user, he receives automatically (due to a DMN; Hit Policy: First) a personalized treatment suggestion (like at the counter) with all the medications needed to treat his/her cold symptoms.
-_Side note: For a real world application we would need to check first, whether the medication is available before we suggest it to the customer._
+_Side note: For a real world application we would need to check first, whether the medication is available before we suggest it to the customer.
+This could be done by colaborating with the company of the dispensing roboter (e.g. BD ROWA) or by a colaboration with the IT-System provider (e.g. ProPharma System AG) of the pharmacy_

 The customer can then decide on the medication he/she wants of the list and submit the request to an external service (e.g. a BD Rowa) who gathers the medication from some auto-store solution.
 As we do not have such a service available, we simplified with Integromat: A webhook checks whether a new instance is entering the process step 'Deliver Medication' and triggeres the service in Integromat whereby the ID is fetched&locked, a delivery status (in our case always OK, but in reality the actual status of the delivery) as a variable sent back to Camunda.